 Recidivism Is Worse Than We Have Been Told

 Michigan has been at the forefront of ‘criminal justice reform’, which is newspeak for prison population reduction.
-In just a few years, Michigan has driven their prison population down 18%.
+In just a few years, Michigan has driven the MDoC prison population down 18%.
 Democrats love criminal justice reform because it gets one of their major constituencies back on the streets, and voting.
 Republicans love criminal justice reform because it cuts prison spending, which has become a bottomless pit with all the various mandates.
 Both of these views are decidedly near term.

 The question for non criminal Michigan residents is longer term: will crime rates rise as more prisoners spend less time incarcerated and more time in your neighborhood?